The Field of Ragweed

 They say that in Ireland you will enjoy all four seasons in a day, but on this day the four seasons were high and glorious summer, or so it seemed to Tom Fitzpatrick as he walked along a narrow road between two tall hedges in harvest time.
 As he walked, he chanced to hear a strange ringing like a tiny bell, and he paused, puzzled as to what it might be.
 Perhaps a calf had strayed and gotten stuck, he thought, and he peered sharply into the bushes to see what he could see.

-Well, it was no calf that greeted him but in a nearby corner of the hedge a great wooden mug, almost as tall as the little old man sitting on a stool beside it!
-The man himself was small as a child, wearing a mottled leather apron and with a little red hat on his head, cocked jaunty-wise, and he tip-tapped on the heel of a shoe laid before him, stopping occasionally to sup from the enormous mug.
+Well, it was no calf that greeted him but in a nearby corner of the hedge a great wooden mug, almost as tall as the old man sitting on a stool beside it!
+The man himself was gnarled as a thorn bush, wearing a mottled leather cloak and with a hood upon on his head, and he tapped his feet on a grey rock, stopping occasionally to sup from the enormous mug.

 “Well,” said Tom to himself, “I never believed in all my life I'd ever see the likes of this!
 For what is it but a leprechaun, just as my granny used to talk about after a taste of the good stuff!
 If I keep my wits about me, I'm a made man.”

-So he crept up and crept in, eyes fixed on the little fellow, and he said over his shoulder, “God bless your work, my friend!”
+So he crept up and crept in, eyes fixed on the gnarled fellow, and he said over his shoulder, “God bless your day, my friend!”

-The little man looked up and said “Well and thanks to you for the blessing, but better not to mention Himself!”
+The odd man looked up and said “Well and thanks to you for the blessing, but better not to mention Himself!”

 “Aren't you working hard for the weekend,” said Tom.